TorqIT/shopware-github-actions-workflows/README.md

         secret1: value
         secret2: value
 ```
 Where `workflow-file.yml` refers to the actual workflow file you wish to use, and `tag` refers to a SHA, release tag or branch name (e.g. `main`).
+This repository uses a semantic versioning scheme, so referring to a major tag (e.g. `v1`) will allow you to automatically get fixes/non-breaking improvements.

 Note that, at present, reusable workflows can access environment variables (i.e. the `vars` context), and therefore do not need these values to be passed as inputs.
 However, they cannot yet access environment secrets, so these need to be passed by the caller as demonstrated above.